Special Olympics: Symbols

-The Special Olympics logo is based on the sculpture "Joy and Happiness to All the Children of the World" by Zurab Tsereteli which was a gift to SUNY Brockport when the university hosted the Special Olympics in 1979.
-The logo has gone through several changes in its lifetime.
+The Special Olympics logo is based on the sculpture "Joy and Happiness to All the Children of the World" by Zurab Tsereteli.
+The State University of New York, Brockport, played host to the 1979 Summer Games and Tsereteli was then a visiting artist in residence at the university.
+He worked with the Kennedy Foundation and gifted the sculpture to the University.
 The "stick figure" is an abstract but humanistic form designed to convey the impression of movement and activity.
-The logo is a symbol of growth, confidence and joy among children and adults with disabilities who are learning coordination, mastering skills, participating in competitions and preparing themselves for richer, more productive lives.
+The logo is meant to be a symbol of growth, confidence and joy among children and adults with disabilities.

 In 2018, the Chicago Park District dedicated the "Eternal Flame of Hope" in honor of the Special Olympics.
 The 30 foot sculpture by Richard Hunt stands in a plaza next to Soldier Field, where the first games were held 50 years earlier in 1968.
 The Flame of Hope is the name given to the torch that is carried to and lit at Special Olympics games.

-Hosts
+Hosts of the Special Olympics World Games

 1 Sarajevo, Bosnia and Herzegovina, was originally selected to host the 2009 Special Olympics World Winter Games.
 Due to financial problems and the constant delay in reconstruction of the venues of the 1984 Winter Olympics, the city gave up hosting the Games, and Boise, Idaho, was invited to host the event.

 2 It was planned that Åre and Östersund, Sweden would host the 2021 World Winter Games between February 2 to 13, 2021.
-However, on December 20, 2019, it was announced that the Swedish Paralympic Committee vetoed the necessary financing for the continuity of the event in the country, invalidating a promise made during the bid process, Special Olympics was forced to delay the event and in 2020 the Covid 19 pandemic arose.
-Kazan, Russia was announced winter host in 2023 on June 29, 2020.
+However, on December 20, 2019, it was announced that the Swedish Paralympic Committee vetoed the necessary financing for the continuity of the event in the country, invalidating a promise made during the bid process, Special Olympics was forced to delay the event and in 2020 the COVID-19 pandemic arose.
+Kazan, Russia was announced winter host for 2022 on June 29, 2020.
 On March 4, 2022, it was announced that the Kazan games would be cancelled due to safety and economic concerns arising from the 2022 Russian invasion of Ukraine.

-National Programs
+National programs

-There are 204 countries and territories, grouped into 7 geographic regions (Updated at 17 Dec 2021).Due to legal issues,eight national programs don't use the official names of their countries in English are using their official names in their local languages. :
+As of May 2023, there are 204 countries and territories, grouped into seven geographic regions.
+Due to legal issues, eight national programs don't use the official names of their countries in English but instead use their official names in their local languages.